-You already know what a VPN is, what it does, and how you can use it to enhance your overall online privacy.
-It’s basically your go-to pocket cyber-cloak that you can put on whenever you surf the internet.
+You already know what a VPN is, what it does, and how you can use it to enhance your overall online privacy – if you don’t, start here.
+It’s Your go-to pocket cyber-cloak that you can put on whenever you surf the internet.

-Tails, on the other hand, is a Linux-based operating system specifically tailored for privacy-oriented users who are afraid of third parties tracking their online snooping.
+Tails, on the other hand, is a Linux-based operating system specifically tailored for privacy-oriented users who want to avoid third parties tracking their online activities.
 What Tails does is simple – it routes all your internet traffic through Tor.

-With Tor’s encryption protocols in place, even complete noobs will find it very easy to access the internet knowing that their anonymity and privacy are kept safe.
+With Tor’s encryption protocols in place, even noobs will find it easy to access the internet knowing that their privacy is kept safe.

 The solution is simple.
 You combine the VPN of your choice with Tails over Tor and you have access to the best of both technologies.

 There are three main setups to talk about and analyze:

 You can do this using one of two methods: